Flogging a dead horse

 On January 3, 1889, Friedrich Nietzsche, then 44,

-Left his lodgings in Turin, excluded from all German universities,
+Left his lodgings in Turin.
+Excluded from all German universities,

-No-platformed because of his radical god-less opinions,
+No-platformed because of his radical, god-less opinions.

-He threw himself towards the animal and embraced it.
+The philosopher threw himself towards the animal

 Breaking into tears, he slumped to the floor.

 The remaining 11 years of his life were spent

 In an asylum, under the spell of profound madness.

 Theodor W. Adorno, a later German philosopher, said:

 At a slaughterhouse and thinks: they’re only animals.”